theforeman/foreman-packaging/README.md

 PRs will get automatically tested and test packages will be built into a per-user area on [stagingdeb.theforeman.org](http://stagingdeb.theforeman.org).

+Our PR test jobs are very picky about branch names, for which we apologise.
+Please prefix *your* branch with the name of the target branch and a hyphen.
+For example, a PR to `deb/develop` could be called `deb/develop-fix-foo`.

 ## HOWTO: update a package

 ### Core project (foreman, foreman-proxy, foreman-installer)